Family holiday in Laos and Cambodia

-Of course, no family holidays in Cambodia and Laos would be complete without taking a cruise along the industrious Mekong River and if you’re looking for a way to introduce your family to lifestyles that are far from what they’ll have experienced at home then there’s no better place to begin.
+Of course, no tour of Cambodia and Laos would be complete without taking a cruise along the industrious Mekong River and if you’re looking for a way to introduce your family to lifestyles that are far from what they’ll have experienced at home then there’s no better place to begin.

 In Cambodia, many of our groups visit a site called Sambor Prei Kuk.
 This is in an area where landmines have been a problem and our guides use the opportunity to educate visitors about the problems that landmines can cause.
 There is also a landmine museum in Siem Reap that we encourage those with older children to visit and it provides an excellent insight into this environmental issue.